 Engineering Industry Advisory group

-The Engineering Industry Advisory Group (EIAG) is established by the Executive Dean, Faculty of Science and Technology, School of Engineering and Information Technology (SEIT) at Federation University Australia (FedUni) for the purpose of:
+The Engineering Industry Advisory Group (EIAG) is established by the Dean, School of Science, Engineering and Information Technology (SEIT) at Federation University Australia (FedUni) for the purpose of:

 - Providing advice and feedback from an industry perspective on: